AlexBAV/moderncom/README.md

 It is often convenient to create classes or template classes that provide (partial) implementation of a given interface or interfaces and then use them when implementing final classes.

-The library provides a machinery for such "implementation proxy" classes with a help of `intermediate` template:
+The library provides a machinery for such "implementation proxy" classes with a help of `intermediate` class template:

 ```C++
 template<class ProxyClass, class...Interfaces>